Let the experts do all the work – sit back, relax and watch your pension grow. You’ll get a 25% bonus from the government too.

 A private pension is a pension that’s in your name, and that you contribute to yourself.
 For instance a workplace pension, that’s set up by your employer, but it’s all yours and you’ll contribute to it through your salary.

-A personal pension is a type of private pension, it’s just like a workplace pension, except you set it up yourself, and can move it around and contribute however much you like!
+A personal pension is a type of private pension, it’s just like an employer pension, except you set it up yourself, and can move it around and contribute however much you like!
 It’s a great way to increase your retirement savings in addition to a workplace pension.

 The state pension is a bit different, this is the pension you’ll get from the government when you turn 66.
 This is also called a public pension.
 You don’t have much control over it, and the government can make changes if they like.
 Whereas a private pension is more like a savings account, it’s all yours!